COLTON HERTA

 ON-TRACK HIGHLIGHTS

-2022: Highlighted with his victory at the GMR Grand Prix on the road course at Indianapolis Motor Speedway, Herta’s third season of NTT INDYCAR competition included one victory, one podium finish (Toronto) and two pole positions (Long Beach and Toronto).
+2022: Highlighted by his victory at the GMR Grand Prix on the road course at Indianapolis Motor Speedway, Herta’s third season of NTT INDYCAR competition included one victory, one podium finish (Toronto), and two pole positions (Long Beach and Toronto).

 2021: Captured his fourth win at St. Petersburg from the pole.
-Scored the inaugural Nashville Grand Prix pole position, closed the season with back-to-back victories in California, winning from pole at Laguna Seca and an exciting win at Long Beach.
+Scored the inaugural Nashville Grand Prix pole position and closed the season with back-to-back victories in California, winning from pole at Laguna Seca and an exciting win at Long Beach.
 Finished fifth in the NTT INDYCAR Championship.

 2020: Finished third in the NTT INDYCAR Championship with one win, one pole position, and 11 top-ten finishes.